Skip to content

 Eight stations.
 Three questions each.
 Real pressure.

-• Authentic StAMPS format: three questions per station, written responses
+• Authentic StAMPS format: three questions per station, one per examiner domain

 • Pass / Borderline / Fail tier with marking commentary per question